I Threw Out My Baldy Passes

 Yes, I did it.
 Over here at SierraDescents, I realize it's not just my job to amuse or entertain you.
 No, when things get grim, and Mother Nature won't keep up her end of the bargain, I know it's my responsibility to see to it that she pays up.
 And so, I threw all of my Mt.
 Baldy ski passes in the trash.
 I considered just putting them deep into a drawer, out of sight, but I realized that might not be good enough.

 Given how intransigent the weather has been this year, I knew it was going to take a more formidable effort to get things straightened out.
 Trashing all my Baldy lift tickets seemed like the best option, so on Monday I threw them out.
 All of them.
-So when you're skiing Thunder Peak next week, or even Baldy Bowl, enjoying outrageously good and unlikely coverage, I want you to know, you don't even have to thank me.
+So when you're skiing Thunder Peak next week, or even Baldy Bowl, enjoying outrageously good coverage, I want you to know, you don't even have to thank me.
 It was my pleasure.
 Really, I'm just glad I was able to help. :)

 Andy Lewicky is the author and creator of SierraDescents